101 Cooking For Two

 layer potatoes into dish

-• Pour half the cheese sauce over the first half of the potatoes.
+• Pour half of the cheese sauce evenly over the potatoes.

 adding sauce to potatoes